 Sleep aids: Understand over-the-counter options

-You've followed the usual tips for getting enough sleep — sleeping on a regular schedule, avoiding caffeine and daytime naps, exercising regularly, and managing stress.
+You've followed the usual tips for getting enough sleep — sleeping on a regular schedule, avoiding caffeine and daytime naps, exercising regularly, avoiding lighted screens before bed, and managing stress.
 Still, it's been weeks and a good night's sleep remains elusive.
 Is it time for an over-the-counter sleep aid?
 Here's what you need to know if you're considering medication to help you sleep.

 Sleep aids: Not a magic cure